-The exact door design and drawer front style should be clearly reflected on the cabinets illustrated here.
-Any custom elements such as posts or columns, corbels, crown moldings and carvings should also be clearly drawn here as well.
+The exact door design and drawer front style should be reflected in the cabinets illustrated here.
+Any custom elements such as posts or columns, corbels, crown moldings, and carvings should also be drawn here as well.
 Look for any extra alteration notes needed for cabinetry whether from the factory or specific requirements from your installer in the elevation area of your kitchen drawings.

 Most kitchen dealers today use some form of CAD software to produce kitchen renderings while a smaller number still illustrate by hand.
 Whichever method is used you should look for larger sheet sizes for your kitchen plans.
 Too many designers provide plans on 8 ½” x 11” sheets.
 This causes each illustration to be scaled down to fit the page size.

 Kitchen drawings need to be exceedingly detailed.
-All sub contractors need to have all necessary information for easy reference and know exactly what is and is not their responsibility the project.
+All sub-contractors need to have all the necessary information for easy reference and know exactly what is and is not their responsibility for the project.
 Remember, a great kitchen starts with great kitchen plans.
 If you utilize the principles suggested here you will be well on your way to building your dream kitchen.
-This article provided by CADKitchenPlans.com your industry leading source for kitchen plans & cabinetry drafting services.
+This article provided by CADKitchenPlans.com your industry-leading source for kitchen plans & cabinetry drafting services.

 Most Recent Articles